Benreuveni/Behavioral_Experiment/README.md

 # Python code

-To run the Python experiment, download the "Dynamic Cat" folder and within the input/Stims directory unzip Stims.zip.
-This code was written for PsychoPy version 1.85.6 which can be downloaded and installed from here: https://github.com/psychopy/psychopy/releases/tag/1.85.6 (other versions might work, but to ensure full compatability, please use that.)
+To run the Python experiment:
+1) Download the "Dynamic Cat" folder and within the input/Stims directory unzip Stims.zip.
+2) This code was written for PsychoPy version 1.85.6 which can be downloaded and installed from here: https://github.com/psychopy/psychopy/releases/tag/1.85.6 (other versions might work, but to ensure full compatability, please use that.)

-When you launch PsychoPy it will likely open into "Builder View".
+3) When you launch PsychoPy it will likely open into "Builder View".
 Click "View: Open Coder View".
-Open Dynamic_Cat.py and run the file.
+4) Open Dynamic_Cat.py and run the file.